 - You must continue to meet the definition of a refugee.

-- You must not have resettled in any other country, and
+- You must not have resettled in any other country.

 - You must not be deemed inadmissible.

 If you have asylum status, be very careful about leaving the country.
 It may affect your ability to keep your status.
-The USCIS policy manual spells out exactly how USCIS interprets physical presence when deciding on Asylum Green Card cases - it’s definitely worth taking a look at.
+The USCIS policy manual spells out exactly how USCIS interprets physical presence when deciding on asylum green card cases.

 Not Firmly Resettled in Any Foreign Country

-To apply for the Asylum Green Card, you must be “admissible”.
-That means that none of the official “inadmissibility grounds” apply to you.
+To apply for the asylum green card, you must be “admissible.”
+That means that none of USCIS’s official inadmissibility grounds apply to you.
 The grounds of inadmissibility include your country of origin, health reasons, criminal reasons, national security reasons, prior removal proceedings, unlawful status, the likelihood of becoming a public charge, lack of labor certification, and fraud or misrepresentation.
-USCIS lists the full admissibility criteria for the Asylum Green Card on their website.
+USCIS lists the full admissibility criteria for the asylum green card.

-To adjust status from an asylee to a lawful permanent resident and get an Asylum Green Card, you must follow the seven steps below:
+To adjust your status from an asylee to a lawful permanent resident and get an asylum green card, you must follow the seven steps below: